- 8 images

 The heavier weight of the DR-Z gives it a stable feel on the trail and irons out the stiff bumps somewhat.
 The only time the extra weight was really noticeable was when the bike was airborne and flicked a bit.
 The suspension was smooth, responsive and predictable.

 The engine was very smooth, with plenty of torque.
 It's also pretty responsive for a 400cc single and I'm keen to see what it's like when worn in.
-Minimal gear changes were necessary since the sweet spot was huge.
+Minimal gear changes were necessary since the sweet spot is huge.
 What it puts up with before it stalls makes it very learner friendly.

 The ergonomics are very comfy for my height.
 The height of the bike (with stock seat, sag not set) was very comfortable with my 80cm (31.5") inseam.
 I found my back a little fatigued standing with the stock handlebars, but I did have a tendency to try to get my weight back on this bike.
 I can't really explain why I was doing that, I can only guess it's because it's geometry feels different to what I'm used to and I'm compensating unnecessarily.
 The ergonomics of the Suzuki actually seem more suited to my size than the WR250F (2002), which seems like it's for someone a little taller.